If you’re a low-income resident in Washington state and not feeling so great, you’d be wise to pack your bags for Oregon.

 If you want to weigh in on the nation’s health care crisis, come to a rally in Seattle on Saturday, May 30.
 The “Health Care for All in 2009” march will be starting at 12:30 p.m. at Pratt Park, ending by 3:30 p.m. at Westlake Park.

-Boy with cast photo courtesy of Flickr userunder the license.
+Boy with cast photo courtesy of Flickr userzarzosounder the Creative Commons license.